Understanding Accrued Interest Basics

 Definition

-Accrued interest in saving or investing refers to the interest that has been earned but not yet paid or received.
+Accrued interest in saving or investing refers to the interest that has been earned but has yet to be paid or received.
 It is the accumulation of interest over time on investments such as bonds, savings accounts, or certificates of deposit.

 Accrued interest can be calculated daily, monthly, quarterly, or annually depending on the type of investment and the terms set by the financial institution.
 The longer you hold an investment, the more accrued interest you will accumulate.